cgrindel/rules_swiftformat/README.md

 variable.
 Be sure to update this environment variable with the path to the shard libraries provided by the Swift SDK.

-For instance, on Ubuntu, on might install Swift to `$HOME/swift-5.7.2-RELEASE-ubuntu22.04`.
+For instance, on Ubuntu, one might install Swift to `$HOME/swift-5.7.2-RELEASE-ubuntu22.04`.
 The shared library directory for this installation is `$HOME/swift-5.7.2-RELEASE-ubuntu22.04/usr/lib/swift/linux`.